Sign In Register

 Is Lyon a Good Place to Live?

-Based on current data, Lyon receives an overall livability score of 4.8 out of 5.0, earning a grade of A+.
+Based on current data, Lyon receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
 Key strengths include above-average household incomes, low unemployment, a highly educated population, affordable housing.
-Areas to be aware of include high obesity rates.
-Lyon stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Areas to be aware of include a high uninsured rate, high obesity rates.
+Lyon offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs